FuchsEDV/Thrixty/README.md

 ### 9.)
 Change Log
-* V2.1.0 (planned):
-	* Create an ImageLayer Class to encapsulate specific code.
-		* The Images themselves are supposed to decide which image to draw and which size they need the canvasses to be.
-* V2.0.1 (planned):
-	* Responsiveness improvements in very small views.
-	(The resizing calculations are a bit off.)
 * V2.0.0:
-	(planned)
-	* Control of player-instances with (console-)commands
-		* proper constructor
-		* implement destructor
+	* Player only reacts to mouseposition, when pointing inside.
+	* Implemented a rudimentary destructor.
-	* Change the css to select player instances instead of classes. (custom attribute or smt)
+	* Changed the css to select player instances by custom attribute instead of by class.
-	* Check the usability in case of CSS not being able to load.
-	* Integrate CSS into the app itself.
-	* Get rid of the SVG files and integrate them somewhere into the app.
-(CSS maybe?)

-	(done)
 	* Use large images in Fullpage Mode.
 	* Cleaned up the code.
 	* Adjusted behavior when images werent found. (small instead of large, blank instead of small)